Many mortgages for over 60s do not feature on the leading comparison sites.

 Are all remortgages for over 60s strictly regulated?

-Remortgages for individuals over 60 are subject to regulatory oversight in the UK, but not all are strictly regulated in the same way.
+Remortgages for individuals over 60 are subject to regulatory oversight in the UK, but not all are strictly regulated similarly.
 The Financial Conduct Authority (FCA) provides regulations and guidelines to protect consumers, including those seeking remortgages.
 However, the level of regulation may vary depending on the type of mortgage and the lender.

-For certain specialized products like Retirement Interest Only (RIO) mortgages, there are specific regulations in place to ensure they are suitable for older borrowers.
+Specific regulations ensure that certain specialized products, like Retirement Interest Only (RIO) mortgages, are suitable for older borrowers.
 It’s essential to work with a reputable lender and seek independent financial advice to navigate the regulatory landscape and find the most suitable remortgage option tailored to your needs.

 Do I need a good credit history to access the best RIO mortgage rates?